tr1p1ea/ROMDUMP81/README.md

 Enter the below code into Prgm2 (Optionally name it LAUNCH if you wish):
 ![](/res/all_launch.png)

 **Note: This is the Unity 1.1 Launcher by FloppusMaximus.
-Code and license information can be found here: https://www.ticalc.org/archives/files/fileinfo/425/42572.html**
+Code and license information can be found here: [Unity 1.1](https://www.ticalc.org/archives/files/fileinfo/425/42572.html)**

 ### Launching the ROM Dumper